gary-archer/oauth.websample.final/README.md

 ### SPA Middleware Used

-* The [Oidc-Client Library](https://github.com/IdentityModel/oidc-client-js) is used to implement SPA logins and for token handling
+* The [Oidc-Client Library](https://github.com/IdentityModel/oidc-client-js) is used to implement SPA logins and token handling

 ### Hosting

 * AWS API Gateway is used to host the SPA's OAuth 2.0 Secured API
-* AWS API Gateway also hosts a simple reverse proxy to manage refresh tokens
+* AWS CloudFront is used as the SPA's Content Delivery Network
 * AWS Cognito is used as the Authorization Server for the SPA and API
-* AWS CloudFront is used as the SPA's Content Delivery Network
+* An AWS Cloudfront Edge Lambda is used to issue a web domain cookie containing a refresh token